 It's been months since the devastation of hurricanes Harvey, Irma, and Maria, and still there are many who are suffering, homeless, without electricity, food, and water.
 More self reliance could have saved many people, but FEMA will not and cannot save people.

-I don't think most people understand exactly FEMA does and does not do, what their responsibilities are, and how they do help during a disaster.
+I don't think most people understand exactly what FEMA does and does not do, what their responsibilities are, and how they do help during a disaster.

 I didn't know — so I did some research.